The Effect of Supply Chain Disruptions on P&C Insurance Carriers

 The insurer’s contribution goes beyond policy coverage

 The supply chain looks toward insurers for more than just policies and insurers are responding with a bundle of services like risk analysis, benchmarking, and mitigation advice.
 To be able to do this, insurers are in turn looking at technology to drive insights.
-Insurers are developing tools that use big data to better manage disruptions in the supply chain.
-This once perfected could be a game changer when the service is utilized by their clients.
-While this is still in the early stages, the future is not too far off.
-Soon company-specific scoring for supplier location will be a reality.
-This will lead to insurers providing risk engineering expertise where infrastructure does not meet standards.
-This insight and preventive action will in turn help insurers offer their clients higher limits.
+Supply chain insurtech solutions are integrating tools that use big data to manage disruptions in the supply chain better.

 Road transport cargo in the U.S. accounts for 2.2 reported thefts each day.
 The average value of each cargo theft is $232,924.5.